 The district is in agreement with the recommendation.
 Due to system limitations on segregating allowable retirement expenditures, reconciliations will be made between grant expenditures reported and the posting of expenditures to the general ledger prior to reports being filed.
 This will require a manual journal entry to properly reflect qualifying retirement expenditures for federal grants.
-All grants will be identified and reconciled at least quarterly.
+Due to the historical reimbursement rate in excess of 60% from the state, the district has implemented a 30% reimbursement request on all retirement expenditures subject to state reimbursement.
+The district is researching the use of an electronic timekeeping system that will provide an electronic feed to employees timecards in the payroll system, eliminating the possibility input errors.
+All grants will be identified and reconciled on a monthly basis as well as reviewed and signed off by the grant coordinator.
 The reconciliations will assist in the annual preparation of the required SEFA.